 |BenQ PD3200U||32 inches||3840x2160||See details at Amazon|

 |LG 27UK850-W||27 inches||2560x1440||See details at Amazon|

 |Dell Ultrasharp U2718Q||27 inches||2560x1440||See details at Amazon|

 Best Monitor for Architects in 2022 – Our Top 10

 1. BenQ PD2700U 4K Monitor

-The BenQ PD2700U is a high-performance monitor with 4K UHD display resolution so you can work on tiny details while still retaining great precision.
+The first the best monitor for architects on our list is the BenQ PD2700U.
+It is a high-performance monitor with 4K UHD display resolution so you can work on tiny details while still retaining great precision.

 This monitor is equipped with professional productivity boosts which allow you to view work in CAD/CAM, animation or darkroom mode.
 You can even view two modes side-by-side with the DualView feature.